TSA wait times may not get better any time soon. Here’s what you should know if you’re flying

 TSA “will evaluate on a case-by-case basis and adjust operations” according to staffing changes, a spokesperson for the agency told CNN at the time.

-Global Entry, which allows trusted travelers who pay a fee to quickly go through customs, remains closed.
+Global Entry, which allows trusted travelers who pay a fee to quickly go through customs, had remained closed but DHS announced plans to reopen the program Wednesday morning.

 What could be done right now to make this easier for travelers?